jdeathe/centos-ssh/README.md

 #### Using environment variables

-The following example overrides the default "app-admin" SSH username and home directory path with "app-user" and "/home/app-user" respectively.
-The same technique could also be applied to set the SSH_USER_PASSWORD value.
+The following example overrides the default "app-admin" SSH username, (and corresponding home directory path), with "centos" and "/home/centos" respectively via the `SSH_USER` environment variable.

 *Note:* Settings applied by environment variables will override those set within configuration volumes from release 1.3.1.
 Existing installations that use the sshd-bootstrap.conf saved on a configuration "data" volume will not allow override by the environment variables.
 Also users can update sshd-bootstrap.conf to prevent the value being replaced by that set using the environment variable.